Robby-cell/arm-emulator/docs/architecture/Emulator.md

 # Requirements

 This side comprises the actual logic, it should be correct.
 Error handling is a priority - the application crashing randomly doesn't make much sense, and would greatly hinder the app, if it crashes because of something on this side of the app.
-Errors will be made easy with `thiserror`.
+Errors will be made easy with [thiserror](https://github.com/dtolnay/thiserror).
 This will allow error unions to easily be composed, and bubbled up as we move up the call stack.

 ```rs
 use thiserror::Error;